Hermann Greiner: Early life and career

-Hermann Greiner was born on 3 January 1920 in the small Bavarian town of Heidenheim, Middle Franconia.
-Hermann was the third child of Albrecht and Sophie Greiner.
+Greiner was born on 2 January 1920 in the small Bavarian town of Heidenheim, Middle Franconia.
+He was the third child of Albrecht and Sophie Greiner.
 His father moved away to Bochum, located in the German Ruhr to seek work with Reichsbank, Weimar Germany's central bank.
 Bochum was under the occupation of the French Army after World War I and there was a distinct lack of affordable housing.
-The family could not follow and the young Hermann Greiner rarely saw his father during his early childhood.
+The family could not follow and the young Greiner rarely saw his father during his early childhood.
 When Albrecht had saved sufficient funds he was able to buy a flat in Bochum and he sent for his family.
 Greiner's father was a strict disciplinarian and the friction caused disharmony in the family.
 Greiner developed a strong desire to succeed in everything and prove himself worthy of his father's time.

 Greiner joined the German Gymnasts Association (Deutscher Turner Bund) at seven and three years later the German Scout Movement (Deutscher Pfadfinder Bund).
 In 1933 he travelled to Switzerland and Italy with the scout movement at 13.
 Greiner had the opportunity to stay in Milan and Rome with German families.
 Greiner was unusually well travelled for a person of his age and social status at that time.
 In 1936 he was invited to participate at the International Youth Camp for the 1936 Summer Olympics in Berlin.
 Greiner received invitations to Hungary in 1937, Bulgaria in 1938 and Canada in 1939, but could only visit the Hungarian capital Budapest.

 A consequence of the National Socialist rise to power in 1933 was Greiner's enforced membership in the Hitler Youth (Hitlerjugend).
 After four years in the organisation Greiner took an interest in aviation and joined the Flying Hitler Youth (Flieger Hitlerjugend), which was absorbed into the German Air Sports Association (Deutscher Luftsportscharen), in 1937.
 Here, Greiner passed the aptitude tests for a career as an officer in the Luftwaffe.
 All aspiring officers had to complete the Abitur.
 On 5 April 1938 he achieved the Abitur and then undertook six months of compulsory Reich Labour Service (Reichsarbeitsdienst).